TheAgilityCollective/DNA/_docs/decisions.md

 -   **Is the decision reversible?** Most decisions are.
 What is the consequence of making the “wrong” decision, and who is affected by that?
 -   **How easy or hard is the decision?** How easy is it to reach consensus with all people affected?
 -   **How urgent is the decision?** What is the consequence of delaying the decision, or not making a decision at all?
--   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, office admin, etc. May also depend on how long you’ve been at Crisp (if you are new and unsure you might need to seek more anchoring from people).
+-   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, office admin, etc. May also depend on how long you’ve been at the Collective (if you are new and unsure you might need to seek more anchoring from people).
--   **Is the outcome affected by laws?** The board of directors in a Swedish company is bound by Swedish laws, so some decisions must be aligned with the board of directors.
+-   **Is the outcome affected by law?** The board of directors is bound by law, so some decisions must be aligned with the board of directors.

 Sample decisions:

 -   “Should I arrange a free seminar with Linda Atkins” =&gt; **Own decision**.
 Just do it.
--   “Which color should we have on the 'collective's' coffee cup?” =&gt; **Own decision with team input**.
+-   “Which color should we have on the Collective's coffee cup?” =&gt; **Own decision with team input**.
 -   “How often should we unconferences?” =&gt; **Own decision with team anchoring**.
 -   “Should we divided the company into two business units?” =&gt; **Team decision**.